CI-Connect/connect-client/README.md

 Connect Client is the set of programs and files for linking a campus research computing cluster to a [CI Connect] instance, such as [OSG Connect], which uses [HTCondor] to submit jobs to the [Open Science Grid].
-The examples below assume one has already [signed up for an account] on OSG Connect.
+The example below assumes one has already [signed up for an account] on OSG Connect.

 Installation
 ============